 Instructions

 • First, make the rhubarb mixture: In a medium saucepan over medium-high heat, stir together chopped rhubarb, 3/4 cup sugar, cornstarch and water.
+(If using frozen rhubarb, start cooking on low heat to gently defrost before increasing to medium-high.)
 Bring mixture to a boil.
-Cook and stir 1 minute, then remove from heat; transfer to prepared baking pan.
+Cook and stir for 1 minute, then remove from heat; transfer to the prepared baking pan.
 Sprinkle evenly with diced butter and cinnamon.

 • Bake 20 to 25 minutes or until biscuits are golden-brown and rhubarb mixture is bubbly.
 Cool at least 10 minutes before serving.
 Serve warm or at room temperature.